thinkinglabs/thinkinglabs.github.io/_posts/2022-03-19-the-fallacy-of-the-100%-code-coverage.md

 ## Definitions

-Before we move on, let me first clarify what *Code Coverage* is and how it relates to *Test Coverage*?
+Before we move on, let me first clarify what *Code Coverage* is and how it relates to *Test Coverage*.
 Many people, including myself, conflate both terms and use both interchangeably.
 Though, they mean different things.

 **Test Coverage** gives the percentage of functional requirements covered by tests.
 It is a somewhat subjective measure.
 The measure only relates to the *known* functional requirements and does not include all of the *unknowns*.
 It is an attempt to measure the effectiveness of testing.
 Yet, the Testers' community also questions that.
 A better approach to measure the efficacy is using [Mutation Testing](https://en.wikipedia.org/wiki/Mutation_testing).
 We will come back to this further down the article.